Mortgages still being refused because of Japanese knotweed infestations

 Last year the Telegraph reported that house sellers had been forced to spend thousands of pounds eradicating Japanese knotweed from their land after finding their homes had become virtually unsellable because potential buyers were being turned down for mortgages.

-We would be interested to hear if you have any experience of mortgage lenders refusing to lend on properties affected by Japanese knotweed.
+Please see our pages on identifying Japanese knotweed and Japanese knotweed removal for further information.
+We would be interested to hear if you have any experience with mortgage lenders refusing to lend on properties affected by Japanese knotweed.
 Email or call us on 01273 704449.